oracle/weblogic-kubernetes-operator/documentation/staging/content/userguide/managing-operators/installation.md

 ##### Customizing operator image name, pull secret, and private registry

-Sometimes you may want to specify a custom operator image name or an image pull secret.
+Sometimes, you may want to specify a custom operator image name or an image pull secret.
 For example, you may want to deploy a different version than the [default operator image name](#default-operator-image) or you may want to place an operator image in your own private image registry.

-A private image registry requires using a custom image name for the operator where the first part of the name up to the first `/` character is the DNS location of the registry and the remaining part refers to the image location within the registry.
+A private image registry requires using a custom image name for the operator where the first part of the name up to the first slash (`/`) character is the DNS location of the registry and the remaining part refers to the image location within the registry.
 A private image registry may also require an image pull registry secret in order to